tdwg/website/conferences/2023/instructions-for-editors/index.md

 - Communicate a strategy and timeline to your team for achieving editorial progress and goals
 - May participate as a session editor in the assessment and review process
+- If no one feels qualified to review for language, please notify the editors <editor@tdwg.org>
+- Identifies [conflicts of interest](#conflicts-of-interest) and works to resolve them
 - `Validate` the abstract to see that character limit is not exceeded
 - `Send feedback` to authors based on session reviewers comments
 - Provide a deadline for dealing with revisions (no more than 1 week)